-Capitalised terms that are not defined where they appear in this Agreement have the meaning given to them in Clause 22 below.
-The term of this Agreement (“Term”) shall start on the date you agree it when registering for a Business Account and, if we accept your application, this Agreement shall continue unless cancelled by you under Clause 8 or terminated by you or us under Clause 9.
+Capitalised terms that are not defined where they appear in this Agreement have the meaning given to them in Clause 24 below.
+The term of this Agreement (“Term”) shall start on the date you agree it when registering for a Business Account and, if we accept your application, this Agreement shall continue unless cancelled by you or terminated by you or us in terms of this Agreement.

 1. Your Business Account